utahjohnnymontana/DVD-Rip-Prep/README.md

 These conversions should give you a file with a consistent frame rate and no introduced stutters that can be processed in TVAI without resorting to an interlaced method.

+There is another feature that is still in progress, but works in many cases:

+* Convert mixed video to 24FPS progressive video using a user created segment map.

+The previous version of the script had a one pass technique for mixed content and sometimes it even worked, but it was destructive and often resulted in stutters.
+I have discontinued that method.

+I am working on several approaches for an automatic solution, but I don't even know all of the right questions yet, much less the answers.
+Because of that, I have introduced a new process that requires a human to find the segments in the video.
+That allows me to move forward without solving the entire problem first.

+So, if you have a mixed content video, the script will now look for a segment map file, which is just a series of times in a text file.
+If you have a file named my-video.mkv, you will create a file named my-video.times in the same directory.
+Scan through the video and look for places where titles, credits, or computer graphics were added.
+Get the start and end times for each such segment and add them to the times file in this format:

+start,00:02:00
+00:02:00,00:04:00
+00:04:00,00:48:00
+00:48:00,end

+This is an example of a very common pattern in TV shows that have overlayed titles and credits but no CGI effects.
+This would look like a two minute intro, followed by two minutes of overlayed titles and major credits, followed by the 44 minute body of the episode, followed by the end credits.
+You have to account for the full run of the video - no gaps.
+Start and end are special times, since the script can get the first and last frame number automatically.
+You should try to get as close as possible to the time where the segment changes.
+If you are lucky, your videos will only have a few segments, but I have tested the script successfully with as many as sixteen.

+If you have identified the segments correctly, the script will apply the appropriate technqiue to each segment and output a rejoined video that still syncs up with the audio.
+If you got it wrong, then the audio will be out of sync.
+That is a sign that you either need to tighten up the segment times or look for an additional segment (maybe a special effects sequence) that you missed.

+If this sounds like too much work, I don't blame you.
+This is still primitive and slow.
+It is a lot less work than trying to do this all manually though.
+If you have a good eye for finding the seams in your videos, then you can do a lot with it.
+If enough people use this, I can imagine them swapping their times files so that others don't have to start from scratch.
+Of course, maybe I will find an automatic solution soon enough to make that unnecessary.
+Only time will tell.